reima-ecom/reima-theme/content/status.md

 ## Changes in 2020-09-25

-- Faster filtering with preserved product order
+- Collection page: Faster filtering with preserved product order
+- Image grid: "Show all" button can now be enabled for mobile

 ## Changes in 2020-09-24